 Length and width – driving licence theory

-- The load may protrude by a maximum of 20 cm to the sides.
+- A load may protrude by a maximum of 20 cm to the sides.

 - The total width may be a maximum of 260 cm (2.6 m).

-The width of 260 cm is not exceeded, but what makes this prohibited is that the load protrudes 40 cm to the right side.
+The width of 260 cm is not exceeded, but what makes this prohibited is that the load protrudes 40 cm to one side.

 No load is sticking out, but the vehicle is wider than 260 cm.
 This means that it may not be driven on normal roads.

 - The length of a regular car, including its load, may be up to a maximum of 24 metres.
 (Special rules apply that permit longer loads, but these rules mainly apply to trucks and require the fulfilment of very specific criteria.)

 - Exception: If the part protruding forward is shorter than 1 metre and it is clearly visible to other road users, it does not need to be marked.

 - Rear protrusion: Must be marked if the load protrudes by more than 1 metre.

 - Flags or similar in clear colours to both the front and rear.